phanee16/Page-With-No-Likes-Facebook-SQL-Interview-Question-/README.md

 # Page-With-No-Likes-Facebook-SQL-Interview-Question-
+"Special thanks to DataLemur's 'Ace the Interview' for providing valuable interview preparation resources and questions."

 Assume you're given two tables containing data about Facebook Pages and their respective likes (as in "Like a Facebook Page").

 Write a query to return the IDs of the Facebook pages that have zero likes.
 The output should be sorted in ascending order based on the page IDs.